NVIDIA/PyProf/docs/quickstart.rst

 Run the parse.py script to generate the dictionary. ::

-  $ python -m pyprof.parse net.sql > net.dict
+  $ python -m pyprof.parse net.sqlite > net.dict

 Run the prof.py script to generate the reports. ::